-In this comprehensive guide on how to choose an air conditioner for RV or a camper van, we’ve prepared several advices on how to choose among the different types and what are their pros and cons compared to Evapolar.
+In this comprehensive guide on how to choose an portable air conditioner caravan or a camper van, we’ve prepared several advices on how to choose among the different types and what are their pros and cons compared to Evapolar.

 Personal Preferences Play an Important Role

-Your tastes and lifestyle play a key role in solving the problem of how to choose an air conditioner for a camper van or RV.
+Your tastes and lifestyle play a key role in solving the problem of how to choose a portable air conditioner for a camper.
 A too bulky unit will bring discomfort.
 A noisy one can disrupt your peace or lifted mood.
 A too powerful AC system will waste your resources.

 Are you an active camper on the go?
 Thus, you’re looking to cool a relatively small space.
 Think also about the features that matter most to you.
 Perhaps, you’d love remote control or one-touch operation.
 Make a short list of your key criteria – and start shopping around!

 Here are the questions to help you make this list before choosing an RV AC system:

 - How often will you stay in your RV?

 - At what times of the year do you travel?